 If you have a week or more in Paris and travelling with people who want to visit Disneyland Paris, go for it.

-France is filled with other amusement parks.
+Not convinced?
+France is filled with French amusement parks.